MetPX/sarracenia/doc/design/plan.rst

 - Peter is thinking that we don´t want three copies of everything on each site (a1, a2, and a), but just one (a).
 If the sources a really different, you want multiples, but if they are identical, no.

-- should the exchanges subject to winnowing be named differently, so that _sarra pays attention to all xs_* and winnow pays attention to all xw_* ?  perhaps cleaner? but if someone really wants to see urp1 outputs?

-- should we just put a broker on each URP cluster, have a shovel from xpublic on each urp to xs_urpX on a switch, and the processing is unchanged after that.
+- should we just put a broker on each URP cluster, have a shovel from xpublic on each urp to xs_urp on a switch, and the processing is unchanged after that.
 Someone wants access to urp1 output just connects to either cluster directly. is that pointless?